 Diabetic ketoacidosis (DKA) is characterised by a biochemical triad of hyperglycaemia (or a history of diabetes), ketonaemia, and metabolic acidosis, with rapid symptom onset.

 Common symptoms and signs include increased thirst, polyuria, weight loss, excessive tiredness, nausea, vomiting, dehydration, abdominal pain, hyperventilation, and reduced consciousness.

 Successful treatment includes correction of volume depletion, ketogenesis, hyperglycaemia, electrolyte imbalances, and comorbid precipitating events, with frequent monitoring.

 Complications of treatment include hypoglycaemia, hypokalaemia, pulmonary oedema, and acute respiratory distress syndrome.

 Cerebral oedema, a rare but potentially rapidly fatal complication, occurs mainly in children.
 It may be prevented by avoiding overly rapid fluid and electrolyte replacement.

 DKA is an acute metabolic complication of diabetes that is potentially fatal and requires prompt medical attention for successful treatment.
-It is characterised by absolute insulin deficiency and is the most common acute hyperglycaemic complication of type 1 diabetes mellitus.
+It is characterised by absolute or relative insulin deficiency and is the most common acute hyperglycaemic complication of type 1 diabetes mellitus.

 History and exam